arctan95/nextodo/README.md

 # nextodo
-A command line to-do app written in Rust
+A to-do app written in Rust